BBegov/ProcessingTextFile/README.md

 The purpose of this example is to demonstrate an approach for solving a problem for an actual user.
 Below, there is a description of the scenario with some of the technical requirements as well.
-However, it is up to you to choose how are you going to solve the problem and how the final technical solution (the application) is going to look like.
-Quality of the solution (e.g. code quality) is important.

 ### Scenario ###